 General Information

-In 2020, the 97th annual ride of the Trail Riders of the Canadian Rockies (TRCR) will explore the trails in the Cascade Valley and at Halfway Lodge in Banff National Park in Alberta, Canada.
+In 2024, the Trail Riders of the Canadian Rockies will ride in Waterton Lakes National Park, explore the trails at Halfway Lodge in Banff National Park, and along the Great Divide in Kananaskis Country, all in Alberta, Canada.
 Riders come from around the world and you will meet people from all walks of life who share your joy of the wilderness.
 Riders bring their own personal gear.
 We supply all the horses, western tack, great meals, and accommodations.

 Accommodations

-For the Cascade Valley including Stoney Creek, the camp, although “rustic and wilderness,” has private accommodations for individuals, families and friends, in walled tents, complete with raised cots and mattresses.
+For the camps at Waterton Lakes, although “rustic and wild,” have private accommodations for individuals, families and friends, in walled tents or tepees, complete with raised cots.
 Where possible, riders select their own tent mates, particularly with families or friends wishing to be together.
-Hearty meals are served in a large dining tent and we have plenty of hot water, washing tents, and dry toilets.
+Hearty meals are prepared in a large walled tent and served under a large canopy.
+We have hot water and showers to wash and convenient dry toilets are located on the campsite.

 For the lodge trip, at Sundance Lodge, you’ll be pampered in backcountry luxury, sleeping in a comfortable bed and dining on gourmet cuisine whipped up by your talented host in the professional kitchen.
 You’ll be surrounded by the beautiful backcountry of Banff, yet you’ll still enjoy the luxuries of life.
 Halfway Lodge, has propane lanterns and candles providing lighting and a woodstove providing warmth; it hasn’t changed much in the last 80 years.